Seeing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s best to have an Expert like one from Service Experts Heating & Air Conditioning in West Palm Beach work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+It’s better to have an Expert like one from Service Experts Heating & Air Conditioning in West Palm Beach handle repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.

-We want you to be completely content with our furnace repair in West Palm Beach.
+We want you to be fully content with our furnace repair in West Palm Beach.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to let the system to run at different speeds—and be more efficient.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and be more efficient.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be functioning right if your furnace inducer motor switches on in high speed and high ignition, then weakens and changes into low-fire mode about 30 seconds later.
+Your low pressure switch may not be functioning right if your furnace inducer motor switches on in high speed and high ignition, then weakens and enters into low-fire mode about 30 seconds after.